ShieldClimb/crypto-payment-gateway/README.md

 ## 📜 Changelog

+### v1.0.2
+- Updated: Minimum order amount reduced for all crypto

 ### v1.0.1
 - Updated: Tested up to WordPress 6.8 and WooCommerce 9.8.1
 - Improved: Code organization and optimization.